 Forming a complete understanding of how the blue and white circles work in PlayerUnknown’s Battlegrounds is among the top three things every player needs to do.

 The basic version is that the white circle always encroaches first, leaving a gap between its outer edges and the inner edges of the blue one.
 After some time, depending on how late or early in the round, the blue begins moving to match the white.
-Then the white moves again and again until the round is over.
+When that happens, another white circle appears, and the cycle repeats.

-This concept is known to most players, and should form part of your basic understanding of the whole game, but what really separates the great from the average is how they deal with the circle at each of its different stages, knowing what to do and what not to do, and when.
+This concept is known to most players, and should form part of your basic understanding of the whole game.
+These nine tips for combat and survival will help, but what really separates the great from the average is how they deal with the circle at each of its different stages, knowing what to do, what not to do, and when.

 How PUBG’s circle works